"Lord, if my brother sins against me, how often must I forgive?" Mt 18:21

 Today, pray for someone from whom you have been separated.

-How important is forgiveness and reconciliation in your faith life?
+How important has been forgiveness and reconciliation in your life?